Did you know? Varndean was the first state school in Brighton and Hove to become a Directly Licensed DofE Centre.

 Entry onto the scheme is totally inclusive and we are proud to be one of the largest centres for DofE in the South East, with record numbers of students completing their Bronze and Silver Awards year on year.

 There rarely seems to be a weekend go by without one group or another out in the Sussex Downs on a practice DofE Expedition or final assessment.

 One of the lasting effects that we see from the course is that many students decide to continue with their community work long after they have completed their DofE because they find it so rewarding.

-We have also been presented with a Directly Licensed Centre plaque and it is displayed with pride.
+Our Directly Licensed Centre plaque is displayed with pride.

 On Thursday 23rd March we had a DofE Awards Evening held at school to recognise these fantastic achievements.
 We were fortunate and grateful to have Lord Lieutenant Peter Field once again presenting the awards.